 While Bright Data has many pros going for it that may entice you to choose it, there are also cons you may want to consider before making the leap.
 Here’s a look at both sides of the coin.

 - Many Different Solutions: Whether you want a pay-as-you-go residential proxy network, done-for-you data collection, or a simple proxy browser extension, Bright Data has options for everyone.
 They cater to developers, companies, and entrepreneurs alike.

 - Wide Variety of Use Cases: Bright Data’s data collection tools can be used for many different industries and purposes.
 For example, you could collect data on competitor’s products and see how they stack up with your own.
 You could also use the data as an investor to make calculated decisions on where you should invest your money next.

 - Actionable Data: The data Bright Data collects is highly actionable.
 If you find out that you’re wasting money on certain ad campaigns, you can adjust your strategy right away to avoid further losses.

 - Ethical Data Collection: With Bright Data’s solutions, you won’t have to worry about complying with data collection laws like GDPR and the California Consumer Privacy Act of 2018 (CCPA).
 Bright Data already complies with these laws and has the necessary certifications to prove it.
 Also, the IPs used for proxy networks are all ethically sourced.
-For example, their residential proxy IPs are from real users that were compensated for allowing Bright Data to use their IP addresses.
-At a Bright Data user level, the company implements a know your customer (KYC) process to ensure they aren’t using the platform illegally.
+For example, their residential proxy IPs are from real users who were compensated for allowing Bright Data to use their IP addresses.
+At a Bright Data user level, the company implements a know-your-customer (KYC) process to ensure they aren’t using the platform illegally.

 - 24/7 Email Support: Whenever you have a question.
 Bright Data’s team is always ready to answer it via email.